arturkw/dev-notes/kafka/Exam notes.md

 - `ksqlDB` supports exactly-once processing - see `processing.guarantees` setting
 - when running a query against `topic` with multiple partitions, only the `ksqlDB` servers corresponding to the number of partitions perform the work, while the idle servers have minimal resource impact
 - `ksqlDB` has a limitation in that it **doesn't support structured keys**, preventing the creation of a stream from a windowed aggregate
+- use `ksql> exit` command and then `confluent stop ksql` (if Confluent CLI is in use) to to exit `ksqlDB`
+- following queries read/write data to Kafka `CREATE TABLE AS SELECT`, `COUNT`, `CREATE STREAM AS SELECT`
+- securing the `ksqlDB` **command topic ensures that sensitive metadata related to DDL statements and query termination is protected**.
+This is particularly important for managing and controlling access to ksqlDB operations.

 ## Controller
 - Elected by Zookeeper ensemble.